geraldinemulimi/printf/README.md

-A pair project by Bina Mobisa and Geraldine Mulimi
+A pair project of Bina Mobisa and Geraldine Mulimi